Routine Eye Exam

 Our office is equipped with the latest technology in diagnostic and examination equipment.
 This allows us to provide our patients with the most thorough, comprehensive eye examinations available.

-Because all of our doctors are trained as medical doctors they understand the link between the eye and the body.
-Many, if not all medical conditions and medications can affect the visual system.
+Because Drs.
+Mallon, Schnell, Katz, Blandford, Benedetto and Branigan are trained as medical doctors they understand the link between the eye and the body.
+Many, if not all medical conditions and medications can effect the visual system.
 This added expertise allows for detection of problems that may otherwise go undiagnosed.

 Dry Eye Care

-Dry eye occurs when the eyes aren’t sufficiently moisturized, leading to tearing, itching, redness, and pain from dry spots on the surface of the eye.
-The eyes may become dry and irritated because the tear ducts don’t produce enough tears, or because the tears themselves have a chemical imbalance.
+Dry eye occurs when the eyes aren’t sufficiently moisturized, leading to tearing, itching, redness and pain from dry spots on the surface of the eye.

 People usually begin experiencing dry eye symptoms as they age, but the condition can also result from certain medications, conditions or injuries.